 The lively city of Ho Chi Minh City provides the perfect start to your incredible journey through Vietnam and Cambodia.
 Cruise along the mighty Mekong, visiting rural villages, historic pagodas, local markets and a Buddhist monastery where you’ll be treated to a special blessing by Monks.
 Get a glimpse into another era; one where people still happily honor the timeless traditions passed down through the centuries from their ancestors.

 Your cruise comes to an end as you disembark at Prek Kdam, a small village on the Tonle River.
-From here you have a choice to travel to Chiang Rai and experience the Elephant Foundation Camp at the Golden Triangle or travel to Myanmar to experience the River Iyerawaddy.
+From here you have a choice to travel to Chiang Rai and experience the Elephant Foundation Camp at the Golden Triangle or travel to Myanmar to experience the River Iyerawaddy on the Strand cruise.

 This fabulous once in a lifetime is at special rates